-- All guests (ages 2+) and staff members must wear masks at all times and are subject to a touchless temperature reading upon entering the facility.
-No entry will be permitted without a mask, without a correctly worn mask, or without allowing your temperature to be read.
+- All guests (ages 2+) and staff members are recommended to wear masks at all times and are subject to a touchless temperature reading upon entering the facility.

 - Protective plexiglass barriers installed at the reception desks and at the café.

-- The building is sanitized thoroughly each day, and high traffic areas such as bathrooms, elevator call buttons, railings, door handles, etc. are sanitized every hour.
+- The building is sanitized thoroughly each day, and high traffic areas such as bathrooms, elevator call buttons, railings, door handles, etc. are frequently sanitized.